 - Hand-held showers

 This is by no means it this an exhaustive list as we tailor all evaluations and recommendations to the individual.
-If you’d like an external resource, AARP provides many on their website.
+You can get started on making your own changes by using the AARP checklist of common home safety modifications.
 Click on the icon below:

 Is your home a good fit for aging in place?

 As we change, our homes need to change.
 That means living in an environment with the ability to do all of our daily activities without undue worry or strain.
 A livable home and community empower you to be active and independent.
 To help older adults achieve increased independence as they age in place, the National Association of Home Builders, in collaboration with AARP, developed the Certified Aging-in-Place Specialist (CAPS) program to help you make your house a beautiful home for a lifetime.

 - Understand industry standards and codes

 - Know the requirements of basic remodeling projects and their costs